Graylog2/documentation/pages/enterprise/single_sign_on/okta_on_prem.rst

     :header-rows: 1
     :widths: 7 20

-    * - Name
+    * - New name
-      - Description
+      - Here's a Description
     * - Backend
       - Backend on the **master** node where the archive files will be stored.
     * - Max Segment Size